BoKalebsson/BoKalebsson/README.md

 ## Hi there! 😄

+My name is Bosse, 41 years old, and I live in Växjö, Sweden.

-🌱 I’m currently studying to become a Fullstack-developer in Java!
+🌱 I’m currently studying to become a Fullstack-developer in Java, at Lexicon, in Växjö!
+🔭 Here we will learn Java, HTML, CSS, JavaScript and much more!

+I will post more things about my journey, progress and projects here in the future!

+Feel free to reach out to me, if you have any questions!

 See you around!

+/ Bosse

 <!--